BrandonXLF/Clipboard-Crop/README.md

 * Loading an image from the clipboard or a file
 * Cropping, rotating, and flipping the image
-* Changing the brighness, contrast, and saturation
+* Changing the brightness, contrast, and saturation
 * Saving the image to the clipboard or a file

 ## Image